WhatsApp Icon Hoola

 Balasana or child's pose

-Setu Bandha Sarvangasana or Bridge Pose
+Setu Bandha Sarvangasana or bridge pose

 Opens the chest, strengthens the back and glutes.

-Salamba Sarvangasana or supported candle pose
+Salamba Sarvangasana or supported shoulder stand

 Calms the mind, improves circulation and digestion.